Home Products & Services Newsletter About Steve Advance Your Career

 A simple 3-stage CMOS loop would typically have a phase margin of about 15 degrees or less (0.25 radians), which is very poor.
 With Left-Half-Plane (LHP) poles close to the vertical axis, the configuration is only marginally stable; its response to AC events will be undesirable.
 The test conditions for characterizing the transient behavior of the regulator especially include its response to (a) a sudden change in the external supply voltage, and (b) a sudden change in the current demand.
 In each case, with inadequate phase margin, there would be overshoot, ringing and excessive settling time.
 Thus, the CMOS design challenge is to provide high loop gain but at the same time increase the phase margin to something in the vicinity of about 60 to 70 degrees (1.0 to 1.5 radians).

 Fig. 1 is a generic on-chip supply regulator.
 There are three loops involved: the band-gap generator, the reference generator and the regulator.
 The techniques described herein are applicable to all three of these loops.
 They differ from each other in certain ways.
 The band-gap generator is a typical Widlar style circuit with diodes of a particular size ratio, and CMOS for the rest of the circuit.
 VBG is not adjustable, since it depends on fundamental constants of physics, such as the silicon band gap, Boltzmann’s constant and the charge on an electron.
 But it provides a value of VBG that is independent of temperature and other parameters, so we can use a simple ratio divider (as shown) to create VREF to be any value we choose, as a multiple of VBG.
+The third loop is the regulator itself, consisting of another differential gain stage and a large output FET to drive the current.
+This FET is part of the loop, and hence must be taken into consideration in evaluating the stability.
+The natural “on-chip capacitances” include mostly the metal power supply distribution lines and all source & drain diodes connected to the power supply side of all FETs.
+This total is quite a significant amount of capacitance, which is very helpful and may often make it unnecessary to add more.
+Typically, the on-chip capacitance in a CMOS process nowadays might be on the order of 15 to 40 nanofarads (15,000 to 40,000 pF).

 While it’s important to think about the pole/zero constellation as a theoretical description, a practical evaluation of the circuit requires a Bode plot to show the phase margin.